thenimator/JNet/README.md

 2. open terminal
 3. install boost (linux)
 `sudo apt-get install libboost-all-dev`

+4. execute
+`setup.sh`
+5. forward ports if you want to build the server
+6. execute either
+`building/client.sh`
+`building/server.sh`
+to execute and build

+OR

 4. execute command
 `cmake -B build`
+5. forward ports if you want to build the server
-5. execute command to build executeable
+6. execute command to build executeable
 `cmake --build build`